Bally Sports San Diego: Professional

-College

-Fox Sports San Diego has also been engaged in discussions with many of the area's college athletic programs including the University of San Diego, San Diego State University, University of California, San Diego, California State University, San Marcos and Point Loma Nazarene; and Los Angeles area universities including UCLA and the University of Southern California.

 Liga MX

 In May 2018, Fox Sports acquired the English-language rights to broadcast the home matches of Liga MX clubs C.F.
 Monterrey and Club Tijuana across the Fox Sports family of networks, the latter being located in neighboring Tijuana, Baja California, Mexico as well as having an established fan base in the San Diego area.
 The first match under this contract aired on July 21, 2018, with a match between Tijuana and Guadalajara which was also simulcast nationally on FS1 as well as other nearby Fox Sports regional networks.
+Bally Sports San Diego does not currently broadcast LigaMX matches.